Support and resources for implementing the refreshed New Zealand Curriculum

 Implementation supports pack

-We’ve developed a pack which provides an outline of the change process and the supports and resources you may expect as you plan and design for change.
+This pack provides an outline of the change process and the supports and resources you may expect as you plan and design for change.

-This will help inform your conversations as you start to use Te Mātaiaho in your school or cluster.
+This will help inform your conversations as you start to use Te Mātaiaho and the Common Practice Model in your school or cluster.

 The pack contains:

-- an overview of the supports and resources that will help you steadily plan for change from 2023 to 2027.
+• an overview of the supports and resources that will help you steadily plan for change up to 2027.

 What will the refresh look like?